announcements

 Go beyond regex: introducing Semgrep Secrets

-Tl;dr: We’re excited to launch Semgrep Secrets in private beta, the secrets detection product that uses semantic analysis, improved entropy analysis, and validation together for detecting secrets more accurately in developer workflows.
+Tl;dr: We’re excited to launch Semgrep Secrets in Public Beta, the only secrets detection product that uses Semantic Analysis, improved entropy analysis, and validation for detecting secrets with high precision in developer workflows.

 Raghav Jain

-We’re excited to launch Semgrep Secrets, our secrets detection solution that enables security teams to detect sensitive credentials in code that other solutions miss while integrating directly within the developer workflows.
-Semgrep Secrets is an addition to the Semgrep suite of products - Semgrep Code (SAST) and Semgrep Supply Chain (SCA), both powered by the Semgrep Cloud Platform, which guarantees consistent findings quality.
+We’re excited to launch Semgrep Secrets, our secrets detection and remediation product that enables security teams to detect sensitive credentials in code that other solutions miss while integrating directly within the developer workflows.
+Semgrep Secrets is an addition to the product suite of Semgrep Code (SAST) and Semgrep Supply Chain (SCA), both of which are powered by the Semgrep Cloud Platform, which guarantees consistently high-quality findings.

 The credentials to an organization's systems and data are prime targets for malicious actors.
 The repercussions of such keys falling into the wrong hands are severe—massive data leaks, unauthorized access to sensitive systems, and damage to the organization's reputation.